As the COVID-19 pandemic changes how millions live, working from home is the new normal for workers across multiple industries.

 Below are a few research-backed productivity methods you can find inspiration from:

 - One study found that incorporating self-imposed deadlines throughout the day made them more productive.

-- Another study, conducted by the Psychology of Music, found that listening to music while working can improve mood, as well as boost productivity.
+- Another study, conducted by the Psychology of Music, found that listening to music while working can improve mood and boost productivity.

 - A popular time-management method, the Pomodoro Technique, states the best way to optimize productivity is to break your work down into 25-minute intervals, with short breaks in between, typically 3-5 minutes.

-Take a few days to experiment with various methods of productivity and find out what fuels your efficiency.
+Take a few days to experiment with various production methods and determine what fuels your efficiency.